quantumz-io/veloxq_sdk/README.md

 # VeloxQ SDK: Documentation & Usage Guide

-This project provides a configurable Python client interface for submitting and managing quantum or classical computational jobs via the VeloxQ platform.
-Users can easily configure their environment, select solvers/backends, define problem instances in various formats, and retrieve results (including HDF5-based data).
+This project provides a configurable Python API to interact with the VeloxQ platform, designed to provide users with a **powerful**, **robust** and **user-friendly** interface to upload and solve complex optimization problems using an extensive list of physics-inspired and metaheuristic algorithms.

+The primary components of the API include Jobs, Solvers, and Problems:
+1. **Jobs**: A 'job' in this context refers to a specific execution of a solver on a problem.
+2. **Solvers**: The solvers are the algorithms used to solve the optimization problems executed on a specific backend.
+The solvers can be configured with a wide array of parameters that help in fine-tuning the solver's behavior, offering a high degree of customization for different types of optimization problems.
+3. **Problems**: Problems are the specific computational task at hand, composed by multiple files in various formats that contains the problem data.

 This guide covers usage from initial setup through job submission and retrieval.

 ---